 Prior to admission, parents are to meet the admissions team and, if required, the school principal.
 This meeting is to ensure:

 - All due forms are given to you and filled out where required.
-These include the admission form, medical form and parent’s handbook.

 - You have the opportunity to share essential information about your child that will help us best cater to their needs.
 These may include your child’s academic history from previous schools and also where necessary, records of special educational needs or medical records.